Fast Polynomial Kernel Classification for Massive Data: Toy simulations

 {\bf Simulation 3: On effect of parameter $\beta$.} As shown in Theorem \ref{Thm:conv-admm}, the suggested ADMM algorithm converges for arbitrary positive $\beta$.
-In this simulation, we study the numerical effect of the Lagrangian parameter $\beta$ of the ADMM algorithm.
-The settings of this simulation are similar to those in {\bf Simulation 2} except $\beta$ vary in the form of $10^{\gamma}$ with $\gamma$ being taken as the equispaced point of the interval $[-2,2]$ with the step $0.2$, while $\alpha =1$ is fixed.
-The trends of test and training errors as the varying of $\beta$ are presented in Figure \ref{fig:effect_beta}.
-From Figure \ref{fig:effect_beta}, the choice of parameter $\beta$ has a little effect on the performance of FPC in terms of test error, and the numerical performance of FPC is usually stable around $1$.
+In this simulation, we studied the numerical effect of the Lagrangian parameter $\beta$ of the ADMM algorithm.
+The settings of this simulation were similar to those in {\bf Simulation 2} except $\beta$ varied in the form of $10^{\gamma}$ with $\gamma$ being taken as the equispaced point of the interval $[-2,2]$ with the step $0.2$, while $\alpha =1$ was fixed.
+The trends of test and training errors as the varying of $\beta$ are presented in Fig. \ref{fig:effect_beta}.
+From Fig. \ref{fig:effect_beta}, the choice of parameter $\beta$ has a little effect on the performance of FPC in terms of test error, and the numerical performance of FPC is usually stable around $1$.
 Thus, we suggest using $\beta =1$ as the default setting in practice.

 {\bf Simulation 4: On effect of kernel parameter $s$.} In this simulation, we studied the importance of the parameter $s$ in SVM and FPC.
 We set $m=m'=1000$, $\ell=50$ and $r=10$.
-For comparison, we consider the following SVM with polynomial kernels (SVM-Poly)
+For comparison, we considered the following SVM with polynomial kernels (SVM-Poly)